top of page

 Sustainable Fashion: iii.
 A More Responsible Supply Chain

 • A fashion revolution has begun, led by innovative individuals and groups who are driving remarkable changes.
 One notable example of this shift is the emergence of the 'circular economy' concept, championed by the Ellen MacArthur Foundation on the Isle of Wight.
-This concept focuses on eliminating waste and pollution, promoting product circulation, and regenerating nature.
-Designers like Stella McCartney have embraced these principles to shape the development of their brands.
+This concept focuses on eliminating waste and pollution, promoting product circulation and regenerating nature.
+Designers like Stella McCartney have embraced these ecological production principles to shape the development of their brands.

 Green Recycling Arrows illustrating Circular Economy in Fashion